funkybooboo/human-chessbot/README.md

 > * `python-chess` (for PGN parsing)
 > * `zstandard` (for reading `.pgn.zst` files)
 > * `pandas`, `matplotlib`, `notebook` (for analysis & visualization)

+**Note**: If you're not using `pyenv`, you can install Python 3.11.4 manually, or use another version manager.
+You can also install dependencies directly with `pip` after installing Python.

 ### 📥 Step 2: Download a PGN File